I had a coffee with an imaginary friend. He didn't have a clear idea about Big data, that's why I'll call him Igni (I Got No Idea).

 Me: You can do it in the Cloud as well, there are many services providing a managed version of open source platforms.
 For example Cloud Dataproc is a managed version of Apache Hadoop/Spark, which allows you to process any data stored in Cloud Storage, Bigtable or BigQuery

 Igni: That is going to be expensive, isn't it?

 Me: Well, not really.
 You pay to use the server cluster only when you use it.
 If you shut down the cluster whenever you do not need any processing, you'll save lots of money.
 You should keep in mind that in the Cloud, contrary to on-premise servers, powering on and off a cluster that is not in use is good practice.

 Igni: I see, but if you shut down the servers, you will not be able to access the data!

-Me: Not really, Cloud Storage is highly performant and the Regional Storage class has performance similar to persistent disks.
+Me: Not really, Cloud Storage is very fast and the Regional Storage class performances similar to persistent disks.
 The speed is not a real concern.

 Igni: So you should store the data in Cloud Datastore, process it with Cloud Dataproc, and shut down the server when your processing is done, is that correct?

 Me: That's right!
 Just remember that Dataproc is just one of the possible choices to process your data.

 Igni: Can you tell me more about that?
 When should I use Dataproc and what about the other choices?